deer-hunt/evargs/README.md

 ## The order of value processing

-This is description of "The order of value processing - Internal specification".
+This is description of the order of value processing, internal specification.

 1. `pre_apply` : Pre applying.
 Processing to whole value.
 2. `trim` : Trim if the value is str.